-One of our 9 personal favorite red aquarium plants, Rotala Rotundifolia is a unique and beginner-friendly plant that you should get for your next aquascape project.
+One of our nine personal favorite red aquarium plants, Rotala Rotundifolia is a unique and beginner-friendly plant that you should get for your next aquascape project.

 In this article, we will cover everything about the plant.
 Starting from the origin, facts, care, requirements, and recommended plant companions.

-Rotala rotundifolia is a perennial aquatic weed originated in a Southeastern part of Asia.
+Rotala rotundifolia is a perennial aquatic weed that originated in a Southeastern part of Asia.

 This species is visible in an emersed state in moist areas along the rice paddies.